robmllze/df_will_dispose/README.md

 ## License

-This project is released under an Open Use License.
-See [LICENSE](https://raw.githubusercontent.com/robmllze/df_will_dispose/main/LICENSE) for more information.
+This project is released under the MIT License.
+See [LICENSE](https://raw.githubusercontent.com/robmllze/df_bulk_replace/main/LICENSE) for more information.